TablePress/TablePress/readme.txt

 * Even more great features for you and your site’s visitors and priority email support are available with a Premium license plan of TablePress.
 [Go check them out!](https://tablepress.org/premium/?utm_source=wordpress.org&utm_medium=textlink&utm_content=readme)

 == Upgrade Notice ==

+= 2.4.1 =
+This update is a stability, maintenance, and compatibility release.
+Updating is highly recommended.

 = 2.4 =
 This update is a feature, stability, maintenance, and compatibility release.
 Updating is highly recommended.